21Cricket/nft-music-reference/NFT-Explore-Feature.md

    - Provide a link to the drop page where users can learn more and make a purchase.

 6. **Featured:**
-   - Display a list of feautured drops  on HearVerse Mmusic marketplace.
+   - Display a list of feautured drops  on 21Crickets Mmusic marketplace.
    - Allow users to sort by date, popularity or price.
    - Display key information for each drop, such as title, price, artist, artist descryption, artist feature level,  genre, and number of views or purchases.
    - Allow users to scroll between different featured drops or categorize based on Genre.